CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

    curl -v telnet://<lb_IP_address>:33891
    ```

-    > **Note**: Verify that the returned message indicates that you are successfully connected.
+    > Note: Verify that the returned message indicates that you are successfully connected.

 1. Press the **Ctrl+C** key combination to return to the Bash shell prompt.
+2.
 ### Exercise 2: Implement and analyze highly available Azure VM deployments using availability zones and Azure Load Balancer Standard

 The main tasks for this exercise are as follows: